RHS Growing Guides

 Section 8 of 8

-Cross-pollination between ‘supersweet’ varieties and standard varieties can result in starchy kernels with poor flavour, so avoid growing these nearby.
+Cross-pollination between ‘supersweet’ varieties and standard varieties can result in starchy kernels with poor flavour, so avoid growing both nearby.
 A similar problem can happen when growing sweetcorn near maize crops or ornamental maize varieties.

 Get involved